-York is blessed with high-quality entertainment venues, making it easy to see all the latest shows and old favourites.
+York’s high-quality entertainment venues make it easy to see all the latest shows and some old favourites.
 A night out at the theatre is one of the most popular things to do in York at night.

 The historic Theatre Royal was built in 1744.
-As popular as ever, there’s a packed year-round programme to choose from including live shows from big productions to fringe theatre, dance, opera, musicals and a world-renowned traditional family pantomime.
+As popular as ever, there’s a packed year-round programme, including live shows from big productions to fringe theatre, dance, opera, musicals and a world-renowned traditional family pantomime.

 If nothing at the Theatre Royal catches your eye, the Art Deco Joseph Rowntree Theatre might be more your cup of tea.
-This community theatre has a special place in the hearts of many people in York and also offers a varied programme of plays, musicals and a show-stopping pantomime.
+This community theatre has a special place in the hearts of many people in York and offers a varied programme of plays, musicals and a show-stopping pantomime.

 The Grand Opera House building started life as York’s Corn Exchange in 1868.
-After the Corn Exchange failed in 1902, William Peacock converted the buildings into the 1,000 seat Grand Opera House which has been delighting audiences with an extensive programme of entertainment ever since.
+After the Corn Exchange failed in 1902, William Peacock converted the buildings into the 1,000-seat Grand Opera House, which has delighted audiences with an extensive entertainment programme ever since.

 Top Tip: Going to the pantomime (or ‘panto’) is a real British family tradition.
 In the winter, it’s one of my favourite things to do in York at night.
 Pantos are always popular, so make sure you book your tickets before you arrive.

-The Barbican is the largest music and arts venue in York, attracting some of the biggest sell-out touring acts in the country, including The Specials, Russell Brand and Little Mix.
+The Barbican is the largest music and arts venue in York, attracting some of the biggest sell-out touring acts in the country.

 If you enjoy live snooker, the Barbican is the venue for the UK Snooker Championships, and you can also enjoy a diverse programme of comedy, sports, family shows and community events.